U-S-A! Celebrating the 4th of July in Columbia SC

 The 4th of July is right around the corner, so grab your best red, white and blue duds and read up on how you can celebrate America’s independence in the real Southern hot spot!

-You can’t have 4th of July without fireworks, and each year you can bet this show gets bigger and better.
-It all happens around dusk on June 29th.
-Load up the car and pick out the perfect viewing spot at Dreher Island State Park, the Lake Murray Dam, or hey – even stay on your boat from the parade earlier in the day and catch the show from the water.
+You can’t have 4th of July without fireworks, and after 32 years, you can bet the July 4th Fireworks Show on Lake Murray gets bigger and better.
+It all happens around dusk (9:15 PM) on July 4th.
+Load up the car and pick out the perfect viewing spot at Dreher Island State Park, the Lake Murray Dam, or hey – rent a boat from a local marina for the day and catch the show from the water.
 (Please note, the parks will have a small admission fee.)
-Don’t forget to tune into WTCB/B106.7 FM or WOMG/Classic Hits 98.5 for music that’s synchronized to the fireworks, upping the ante of your viewing experience.
+Don’t forget to tune into WCOS 97.5 for music that’s synchronized to the fireworks, upping the ante of your viewing experience.

 Celebrate with a Cold (Craft) Brew

 To some, nothing quite says the Fourth of July like an ice-cold beer.
 And in Columbia SC, we’ve got more brewery options than you’ll have time to sip in one day.
-Gear up for the holiday at River Rat Brewery, serving up some of Columbia’s favorite flavors + the iconic Prosecco Pops (Instagram photo or it didn’t happen).
-River Rat will be closed July 4th– 8thso be sure to get your fix early in the week.
+Gear up for the holiday at Twisted Spur Brewing where you can sip on local flavors and snack on favorites like the Beer Braised Deviled Eggs and the Soda City Market Dip.

 Star Spangled Symphonic Salute

 Place your hand over your heart and hear the music stylings of patriotic tunes, Broadway songs, to sing-a-longs performed by the Lake Murray Symphony Orchestra at Saluda Shoals Park on July 3rd from 7 - 9 PM.
 P.S.
-Food & drink will be available for purchase, but be sure to bring your own picnic blanket or lawn chair!
+Food, beer and wine will be available for purchase, but be sure to bring your own picnic blanket or lawn chair!
 Furry friends welcome.

 Looking for more summer fun in #RealColumbiaSC?
-Check out our ultimate summer bucket list.
+Check out our roundup on the return of festival season.